ICE-SEARCH: A Language Model-Driven Feature Selection Approach: Introduction

 We summarize our contributions below:

-\begin{enumerate} \itemsep{0.05em} \item ICE-SEARCH is the first work to apply an LM to dynamically search for valuable feature sets through role-playing and improve its in-context prompting examples without any fine-tuning. \item ICE-SEARCH achieves SOTA, our experiments on stroke prediction and diabetes prediction demonstrate the effectiveness, robustness, stability, and scalability over existing approaches. \item The value of ICE-SEARCH lies in its ability to empower end-users with cross-domain expertise encoded in a LM fine-tuned with domain-specific knowledge.
-ICE-SEARCH can easily be adapted to perform FS in areas like genetic analysis that commonly have thousands or even millions of features. \end{enumerate}
+\begin{enumerate} \itemsep{0.05em} \item ICE-SEARCH is the first work to apply an LLM to iteratively search for valuable feature sets through role-playing and improve its in-context prompting examples without fine-tuning. \item By integrating an LLM's inherent domain knowledge with an evolutionary algorithm, ICE-SEARCH effectively reduces the search space in MPA datasets and guides the random crossover procedure in an EC-based feature selection approach through its domain knowledge. \item ICE-SEARCH achieves SOTA performance in feature selection.
+Our experiments on three widely adopted MPA tasks demonstrate its effectiveness and robustness. \end{enumerate}